matejb6/table-tennis-results-tracker/README.md

-# Table Tennis results tracker
+# Table Tennis Results Tracker

 ## About
 An Angular web app for tracking table tennis results.